 • Aesthetics: It restores the appearance of a healthy smile and can also fill out the shape of the bottom part of your face

 • Restoration: You’ll restore your clarity of speech and increase your ability to chew your food

 • Distribution: A bridge distributes the force of your bite equally to alleviate stress on other teeth

 Want to learn more about the right choice for you?
-Call Comprehensive Dental Health, LLC in New Haven, Connecticut at 203-624-5515.
+Call Comprehensive Dental Health in New Haven, CT at 203-624-5515.
 Our expert team is here to bring back your smile.